Prathipa2006/careercast/README.md

 - Runs skill-to-role matching → specific role suggestion (e.g. Data Scientist) with match % and skill gaps
 - Frontend renders everything: highlighted skills, accuracy, ranked roles, best-match verdict

-## Notes
-- SpaCy is optional.
-If not installed, the app automatically falls back to keyword-based skill/education extraction so it still runs.
-To use real SpaCy NER:
-  `pip install spacy && python -m spacy download en_core_web_sm`
-- `ROLE_SKILL_MAP` in `app.py` is a starting reference — expand it with more roles/skills
-  as needed (ideally backed by a real source like O*NET).